jeffreylanters/unity-web-requests/README.md

 # Documentation

 The Web Request module provides a Dot Net for Unity interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
 It also provides a global WebRequest model that provides an easy, logical way to fetch resources asynchronously across the network.

-This API is heavily based on the Fetch API, but differs in the following significant ways:

-- The response returned from fetch() will reject on HTTP error status 400 or above.
-While Fetch will always fulfill as soon as the server responds with headers.
+The module delivers the following key features:

+- Working out-of-the-box, support for HTTPS and working on all platforms
+- No callback-, coroutine- or action-hell thanks to full Async / Await support
+- Built on top of the existing Unity Web Request framework
+- Inspired on the worlds most populair Fetch API used in browsers

 A basic Web Request is really simple to set up.
 Have a look at the following code: